A Detailed Guide to Naxos Chora: The Best Attractions, Restaurants & Hotels

 BUY SOME ICONIC GREEK SANDALS

-Name a more iconic souvenir from the Greek Islands than your own pair of handcrafted traditional Greek sandals.
-We’ll wait.
+Name a more iconic souvenir from the Greek Islands than your own pair of handcrafted traditional Greek sandals, we’ll wait.

 Down a narrow side street in old town Naxos, just a stone’s throw from the bustling port, you’ll find Pagonis Sandals, the family business that’s been crafting custom made traditional Greek Sandals with love here for more than 80 years.